reedwhaley/corruptovania/tools/prime3_wii_runtime/README.md

 Validation is Dolphin-only; physical Wii behavior is not validated and screenshots are intentionally skipped.
 Inventory snapshots, location state/deltas, writes, item grants, reconnect reconciliation, authentication, and subscriptions remain explicitly deferred.

-Workspace cleanup behavior:

-- validation workspaces should be created under `E:\Temp\p3-ios-*` while `E:` has at least `25 GB` free
-- if `E:` does not have enough space, use `C:\Temp` for the workspace but continue reading the source extraction from `E:\ROMS\CorruptionCDVExtract`
-- after a successful milestone, delete intermediate workspaces and keep only the newest successful validation workspace plus reports
-- screenshots were intentionally skipped by user instruction
-- Dolphin-only validation is currently covered; physical Wii has not yet been validated

 Known limitations:

 - this remains a developer-only diagnostic transport path